worldmaking/digm5010/time.md

 6. Parallelism: interrupts / Signals / Multi-threading
 7. Dynamic code (linking, plugins, eval)

+-->

+## Time waits for no machine

 ![error](img/error.png)

 Unfortunately, for multimedia, the practical constraints of **real-time** are unavoidable; this is especially sensitive for audio signal processing.
 To be **timely**, an operation must produce results in less time than the playback of the results requires.
 Any failure to do so results in a break in the output.
-Time waits for no machine.

 The amount of time it takes for an input event to pass through the computing system and cause experienceable output is the **latency**.
 Interactive software requires low latency (small fractions of a second) to feel natural.
-VR and musical applications can require especially low latencies of 10ms or less.
+VR and musical applications can require especially low latencies of 5ms or less.

 In the conventional view, software development occurs before and after a program runs, that is, outside of **run-time**.
 But with server programming, in-app scripting, shell scripting, in-game development, live coding etc. this assumption breaks down.
-The computer music community has been especially active in elevating time to a first-class citizen in programming.
+The computer music community has been especially active in elevating time to a first-class citizen in programming, through the performance practices of **live coding**.

 Further discussion here: